tilbotio/tilbot-refactor/backend/README.md

 This would finally enable us to scale the server containers horizontally.

 These conversations would be "living documents".
-Chat clients send commands to the server, causing the server to modify these documents.
+Chat clients (webbrowsers) send commands to the server, causing the server to modify these documents.
 These commands could be sent over the normal API or over the WebSocket.

 The server also monitors changes to these documents and sends updates to clients connected over a websocket.